-“I’ve never witnessed corruption cases involving prosecutors or judges on my watch in Berlin,” said the senior prosecutor.
+“I’ve never witnessed corruption cases involving prosecutors or judges on my watch in Berlin,” the senior prosecutor said.
 “I’ve never heard of that either, in Germany, in 30 years.”

 He said his anti-corruption division investigated 134 cases last year in Berlin, and only 15 of them went to the court, mostly resulting in convictions in the German capital whose population hovers around some 4 million.

 The 134 cases involve corruption in both public and private sectors; neither prosecutors nor judges were brought in as alleged offenders.

 A meticulously designed legal framework that dictates what law enforcement agencies should do and what not to do case by case, combined with a deeply rooted rule-abiding culture, adds to such absence of prosecutors or judges in corruption cases and the strikingly low corruption rate, Reiff said.